Saving Scotland's wildcats

 How we help

-We are working hard to save these beautiful animals and are active partners in the Scottish Wildcat Action initiative.
-There are three main ways in which we now work for wildcats: positive forest management, supporting research on the existing population, and being partners in the Scottish Wildcat Action project to reinforce the population.
+We are working hard to save these beautiful animals and are active partners in the Saving Wildcats (formerly Scottish Wildcat Action) initiative.
+There are three main ways in which we now work for wildcats: positive forest management, supporting research on the existing population, and being partners in the Saving Wildcats project to reinforce the population.